zainibeats/truefa-py/docs/FAQ.md

 TrueFA-Py uses a Rust-based module for high-performance, memory-safe cryptographic operations.
 This provides enhanced security and performance compared to pure Python implementations.

 ### What happens if the Rust module doesn't work on my system?
+TrueFA-Py includes a robust fallback system:

+1. The application first attempts to load the Rust DLL from multiple locations
+2. If the DLL can't be found or loaded, it automatically switches to the Python implementation
+3. Even if the DLL loads but individual functions fail, the system will fall back to Python for those functions
+4. The application's functionality remains identical regardless of which implementation is used

-TrueFA-Py automatically falls back to a pure Python implementation if the Rust module can't be loaded or encounters issues.
-You can also force this behavior with the `TRUEFA_USE_FALLBACK=1` environment variable.
+You can also force the Python implementation by setting the `TRUEFA_USE_FALLBACK=1` environment variable.

 ### Does the Docker version use the Rust cryptographic module?
 Yes, the Docker implementation includes the Rust cryptographic module.
 However, if there are any issues loading the module, it will automatically fall back to the Python implementation for reliability.

-The Docker container also includes all necessary dependencies for OpenCV and QR code scanning.
+### How do I know which implementation my installation is using?
+In verbose mode (or with `TRUEFA_DEBUG_CRYPTO=1`), TrueFA-Py will log which implementation is being used for cryptographic operations.
+You can also check the startup logs to see if the Rust DLL was successfully loaded.

 ### How do I run TrueFA-Py in portable mode?
 Set the `TRUEFA_PORTABLE=1` environment variable before running the application, or use the included portable launcher in the Windows package.